 The Registry Of Ex-Military Land-Rovers Au, NZ, etc

-I've attempted to include as much history about the establishment and development of REMLR as possible on this page, but if there is something missing or has been left out, please email me at greeny@isage.net.au
+I've attempted to include as much history about the establishment and development of REMLR on this page, but if there is something missing or has been left out, please e-mail me at webmaster@remlr.com

-Ten years ago, the thought of an Ex-Army Land-Rover group had barely even been considered.
+in around 1996, The thought of an Ex Army Land Rover group had barely even been considered.
 The closest anybody came was some of the state based military vehicle clubs.
-Ross Carswell with the help of Kevin Hicks began communicating via the telephone and exchanging information, and photocopies of parts lists.
-To this point in time so much information and history of Land-Rovers in Australian Military service was disapearing through the cracks... until one particular event.
+Ross Carswell (NSW), Kevin Hicks (Qld) and Stephen Stansfield(Qld) began communicating after Stephen wrote his booklet, the earliest "civvy" documentation of ex-army Land Rover specifications.
+Stephen's Series 2a Ambulance was featured in Land Rover Owner International magazine in 1996.
+To this point in time so much information and history of Land Rovers in Australian Military service was disappearing through the cracks until one particular event.

-Word of the Registry slowly spread through word of mouth, and through the various military vehicle clubs, culminating in the construciotn of a small website for the Registry.
+Word of the Registry slowly spread through word of mouth, and through the various military vehicle clubs, culminating in the construction of a small website for the registry.
 However as with many things that start small, they become large quickly and the Registry continued to expand its library of information and its list of members.

-Over the years REMLR became a combination of encyclopedia and military vehicle club, researching significant information about the Australian Army Land Rover fleets as well as holding regular events uncluding R&R weekends away, ANZAC Day Parade participation, and the Tons of Land-Rovers events.
+Over the years REMLR became a combination of encyclopedia and military vehicle club, researching significant information about the Australian Army Land Rover fleets as well as holding regular events including R&R weekends away, ANZAC day march participation, and Tons of Land Rovers events.
 Photos from some of these events can be found on the Events and Meetings page.

 Some significant milestones have included: